 I went back to my old love, board gaming when deciding on a theme.
 Victoryconditions.com is a site that follows my journey through the board gaming world.
 I write about games I play, discover new games, help you find games you will like, discuss strategy, and so on.

 Where to start?

 If you’re new to the site, here are some links that are a good starting point for navigating around Victory Conditions.

 - I’ve got several articles on Settlers of Catan, the board game that opened the gates to (euro) board gaming for me.

 - Another large category is Scythe, a true gem of a game.
-It’s an engine-building game set in a post-war diesel-punk Europe.
+It’s an engine-building game set in post-war diesel-punk Europe.

 - Mage Knight is probably the game, I dissected the most, right down to action cards an enemy tokens.
 It’s arguably the best heavy-solo board game available, so make sure to check it out.

 - One last thing I want to mention and that I really enjoy doing is exploring the world of board gaming and discovering new games.
 I compile my findings into Top Games lists.
-These are great if you’re searching for best games on a certain theme.
+These are great if you’re searching for the best games on a certain theme.

 All the best,